SEX COACH CAITLIN V

 I think it's so cool that you're saying that because, you know, I come from different countries.

 I come from Brazil and my dad was French.
-And I always say that in general, maybe you don't agree with me, Americans are very uptight when it comes to talking about
+And I always say that in general, maybe you don't agree with me, Americans are very uptight when it comes to talking about.

-Brazil and France.
+Well, especially compared to Brazil and France.
 Right.

 But when I meet someone like you, I'm like, wow, that's really cool because obviously you're different.
 Yeah.

-And the way that all of us have been taught that sex works is very much based on what men want.

-And that's not any one man's fault, right?
+And the way that all of us have been taught that sex works is very much based on what men want, and that's not any one man's fault, right?
 That's kind of the way that it's progressed over time.

 A lot of it has to do with the conservative culture and the puritanical culture of the United States.
+Like, we've kind of boiled down sex to just its like most basic parts, yeah.

 But I think guys, if you're ever ashamed or embarrassed, because I have dated and I know a lot of friends and a lot of guys that are embarrassed, right?
 If they need help, they want to ask for help.

-you need to have, I think the very first step is like a real honest evaluation of your own sex life and your own performance.
-And then being a little more clear on what it is that you want, right?
+even if you have erectile dysfunction you can take a pill and it may not work right so you you need to have i think the very first step is like a real honest evaluation of your own sex life and your own performance and then being a little more clear on what it is that you want right i think these conversations can even be a little scary to have just with ourselves, let alone with a partner.

-Like I wanted to get hard five times last week, but I was only able to get hard one time.
 Or I want to be able to last until she reaches an orgasm, but I'm regularly coming within five to 10 minutes.
 And then also.

 Compare your numbers when you're solo to when you're with a partner.

+Do you always get hard when you're masturbating?
 Can you last 10 minutes when you're masturbating, but only three minutes with a partner?
 So, you know, I'm a former scientist.

 And so usually where I go to first is like, let's get our actual, let's wrap our heads around the data because then we can get a way more clear perspective on what's happening and where we want to go.